You may find yourself flying into Kuala Lumpur on a layover in South East Asia, or it may be your first stop to backpacking Malaysia.

 - Spend an evening or two hopping from one cool bar to another.

 - See the colorful Sri Kondaswamy Kovil Hindu Temple.

 - Appreciate art at the Islamic Arts Museum.

-– Although there are no hostels listed in Bangsar, there are plenty of affordably priced hotels and Airbnbs that are suitable for couples, families, small groups of friends, and solo travellers who value privacy and peace and quiet.
+- Although there are no hostels listed in Bangsar, there are plenty of affordably priced hotels and Airbnbs that are suitable for couples, families, small groups of friends, and solo travelers who value privacy and peace and quiet.